-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets and the related consolidated statements of income, stockholders' equity and cash flows of Arabian American Development Company, and our report dated March 15, 2010 expressed an unqualified opinion.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets and the related consolidated statements of income, stockholders' equity and cash flows of Arabian American Development Company, and our report dated March 15, 2010, except as to Note 8 which is as of May 11, 2010, expressed an unqualified opinion.

 /s/ Travis Wolff, LLP (also known as Travis, Wolff & Company, L.L.P.)

+Dallas, Texas

-Dallas, Texas March 15, $2010\,$
+March 15, 2010